geopython/GeoHealthCheck/docs/architecture.rst

 was just before us.
 The lock-lifetime (see above) guards that a particular UUID keeps the lock forever, e.g.  on sudden application shutdown.

+To further increase liveliness, mainly to avoid all Jobs running at the same time when scheduled to run at the same frequency, each Job is started with a random time-offset on GHC Runner startup.

-The above locking mechanism is supported for SQLite, but it is strongly advised to use PostgreSQL for better robustness and performance in general.
+The locking mechanism described above is supported for SQLite, but it is strongly advised to use PostgreSQL in production deployments, also for better robustness and performance in general.